suzannejmatthews/PDC-Unplugged/content/activities/PenGame.md

 ### Programming Topics

-* Comprehend Concurrency Defects: Understand the notions of deadlock (detection, prevention), **race conditions (definition)**, determinacy/non-determinacy in parallel programs (**e.g., if there is a data race, the output may depend on the order of execution**).

-* Know Concurrency Defects (Data Races): Know what a data race is, and how to use synchronization to prevent it.
+* Know Data Races: Know what a data race is, and how to use synchronization to prevent it.

 ---